allen-cell-animated/timelapse-colorizer/DATA_FORMAT.md

 ### 6. Bounds

-The bounds file defines the rectangular boundary occupied by each track ID.
-For each track ID `i`, the minimum bounding box coordinates (upper left corner) are given by
+The bounds file defines the rectangular boundary occupied by each object ID.
+For each object ID `i`, the minimum bounding box coordinates (upper left corner) are given by
 `(x: data[4i], y: data[4i + 1])`, and the maximum bounding box coordinates (lower right corner) are given by `(x: data[4i + 2], y: data[4i + 3])`.

 Again, coordinates are defined in pixels in the image frame, where the upper left corner is (0, 0).